nmskhan/FunConPy/README.md

 Takes functional data from last step and calculates how connected they are to the voxels around them.
 Adapted from Dardo Tomasi, PNAS(2010), vol. 107, no. 21.
 9885–9890.

 # Usage
+Output of ```--help```.
 ```
 Usage:
 resting_pipeline.py --func /path/to/run4.bxh --steps all --outpath /here/ -p func
 Program to run through Nan-kuei Chen's resting state analysis pipeline:
     steps:
-    0 - convert data to nii in LAS orientation ( we suggest LAS if you are skipping this step )
+    0 - Convert data to nii in LAS orientation ( we suggest LAS if you are skipping this step )
-    1 - slice time correction
+    1 - Throwaway of initial volumes, then slice time correction
-    2 - motion correction, then regress out motion parameter
+    2 - Motion correction, then regress out motion parameter
-    3 - skull stripping
+    3 - Skull stripping
-    4 - normalize data
+    4 - Normalize data
-    5 - regress out WM/CSF
+    5 - Regress out WM/CSF
+    6 - Detrending
-    6 - lowpass filter
+    7 - Lowpass filter
-    7 - FWHM smoothing
+    8 - FWHM smoothing
-    8 - do parcellation and produce correlation matrix from label file or split it up:
+    9 - Do parcellation and produce correlation matrix from label file
+      * or split it up:
-         8a - do parcellation from label file
+         9a - Parcellation from label file
-         8b - produce correlation matrix [--func option is ignored if step 7b
+         9b - Produce correlation matrix [--func option is ignored if step 7b
               is run by itself unless --dvarsthreshold is specified, and
               --corrts overrides default location for input parcellation
               results (outputpath/corrlabel_ts.txt)]
-    9 - functional connectivity density mapping
+    10 - Functional connectivity density mapping

 Options: